 How do I purchase supplemental life insurance through Justworks?

 If your employer offers supplemental life insurance, you’ll have 30 days to sign up from the day you complete your Justworks profile and are otherwise eligible under the terms and provisions of the insurance policy.
 We’ll send you emails to notify you of the opportunity and to remind you to sign up!

 How much life insurance should I buy?

 Since supplemental life insurance is a voluntary benefit, this is up to you!
 For supplemental life insurance through Justworks, the insurance carrier requires a minimum amount of $50,000, and you may purchase additional coverage in increments of $50,000, up to a maximum of $1,000,000, provided that any amount in excess of $150,000 is subject to satisfying the insurance carrier’s health underwriting requirements (more on this below).

 When thinking in more detail about how much to buy, you may want to think about the value of your mortgage or other loans, and the cost of college for your children - the amount of the insurance policy can help cover these costs in the event of your death.
 You may also want to consider if an extended family member is currently or likely to be dependent on your future income.

 How does pricing work?

-Prices for both employee coverage and spouse coverage depend on the amount of coverage and the employee's age.
+Prices for both employee coverage and spouse coverage depend on the amount of coverage and the insured's age.

 Pricing details will be available in your Justworks account - You > Benefits > Ancillary Benefits - when you have the opportunity to sign up.